 “We think that this $5 million grant that we’re making to NWAF will go quite far in furthering economic development on Native lands.”

-—Michael Wilson, President, Federal Home Loan Bank of Des Moines
+— Mike Wilson, President and CEO, Federal Home Loan Bank of Des Moines

-Michael Wilson, president and chief executive officer at the FHLB of Des Moines, said that the collaboration with NWAF is a unique chance to support Native-led strategies that strengthen economic opportunities in Indian Country.
+Mike Wilson, president and chief executive officer at FHLB Des Moines, said that the collaboration with NWAF is a unique chance to support Native-led strategies that strengthen economic opportunities in Indian Country.

 “We’re able to take some of our resources and work with somebody [NWAF] who really knows how to deploy this funding effectively,” Wilson said.
 “We think that this $5 million grant that we’re making to NWAF will go quite far in furthering economic development on Native lands.”